A government grant consultant can help you with finding and preparing government grant applications.

 This involves scoping the project, researching the relevant information, overseeing and drafting the application—providing overall guidance and control of its content and lens.

-The consultant provides the much-needed knowledge of distilling which components should be highlighted, and where weaker elements need bolstering.
+A grant application specialist provides the much-needed knowledge of distilling which components should be highlighted, and where weaker elements need bolstering.

 Should you apply for lots of a government grants?